top of page

 Here's some things you need to look for with aurora forecasts:

-• First, the KP index, which is a measure of magnetic activity, where 1 = very little magnetic activity, 5 = high activity and signifies a minor magnetic storm and 9 = a very powerful magnetic storm.
-Our coordinates are 66°53’53”N and 26°12’0”E so we are in the KP 3 zone, which means aurora can be see overhead and in the northern sky when the KP index is 3 or over.
-Since a higher KP signifies a wider auroral oval, (maxing at around midnight), it means there's a good chance of seeing aurora further south when the index is over 5.
+• First, the KP index, which is a measure of geomagnetic activity, where 1 = very little activity, 5 = high activity signifying a minor magnetic storm, and 9 = a very powerful magnetic storm.
+We are in the KP 3 zone, which means that when the KP index is 3 or more, aurora can be see overhead and in skies to the north.
+Stronger geomagnetic storms cause the auroral oval to expand up to 1000 km in width, bringing the aurora to lower latitudes.
+So a higher KP signifies a wider auroral oval, maxing at around local midnight, which means there's a good chance of seeing aurora overhead and in skies to the south when the KP index is over 5.

 • Secondly, the speed of the solar wind, which is measured in kilometers per second (km/s) and is normally around 300-500 km/s.
 However, when there is a hole on the sun's surface, called a coronal hole, the solar wind escapes at a higher speed.
 The higher the speed, the harder the particles hit the Earth’s magnetosphere, increasing the chances of strong and colourful aurora.
-Speeds can reach up to 1000 km/s.
+A faster solar wind also stretches the auroral oval southwards to lower latitudes, in the opposite direction from the sun.
+Top speeds can reach up to 1000 km/s.

 • Thirdly, the particle density, which indicates the amount of particles coming from the sun.
 This value is usually given in cubic centimeters (p/cc or p/cm³).
 When there's a solar flare or an explosion on the sun, called a coronal mass ejection (CME), large amounts of charged particles are expelled into space and are carried along in a solar wind shock wave.
-The more particles in the solar wind, the more chances we get for an auroral display, as more particles collide with Earth’s magnetosphere.
-Again, the higher the better, so 20 is good and 40 is high, and a value of 100 is extremely high.
+The more particles there are in the solar wind, the more chances we get for an intense auroral display, as more particles collide with Earth’s magnetosphere.
+Again, the higher the better, so near 10 is moderate, over 20 is good, 40 is high, and sudden spikes up to 60 are very high, indicating excellent viewing chances.

 • Finally, both the Bz and the Bt values are important measures for auroral activity.
 During periods of minimum solar activity, the sun only exhibits a dipole magnetic field similar to that of our planet.
 However, when the sun is more active, additional magnetic fields arch between sunspots on the east-west axis.
-The state of these magnetic fields (the strength and polarity of the magnetism) is locked into the solar wind as it sets off into our solar system as the interplanetary magnetic field (IMF).
-The Bz value gives the north-south direction of the IMF: a negative Bz value, such as -10 nano-Tesla (n-T), indicates that solar particles will mostly impact the Earth's magnetosphere in northern latitudes, while a positive value indicates that they are more likely to occur around the south pole.
-The Bt value, on the other hand, gives the strength of the IMF: the stronger the IMF, the greater the magnetism, so more aurora!
-A Bt value of at least 10 nT indicates a mild goemagnetic storm, while 30 nT is a very intense storm.
+The state of these magnetic fields (the polarity and strength of the magnetism) is locked into the solar wind as it sets off into our solar system as the interplanetary magnetic field (IMF).
+The Bz value is the most crucial factor because it indicates the north-south polarity of the IMF: a negative (southward) Bz value, such as -10 nano-Tesla (n-T), is essential for aurora activity because it means the solar wind's magnetic field lines are oriented southwards, allowing them to line up with Earth's magnetic field lines.
+When the magnetic field lines connect, they open up a rift for more solar energy to enter and pour into the Earth's atmosphere, triggering an aurora.
+The higher the value, the more active and vibrant the auroral displays.

 For more science and an aurora tutorial, go to the space weather prediction centre at NOAA